pelodelfuego/vim-swoop/README.md

 * Edit default HightLight

-    If default highlight is not relevant with your coloscheme, you can edit it by editing g:swoopHighlight variable, here is an example:
+    If default highlight is not relevant with your colorscheme, you can edit it by editing g:swoopHighlight variable, here is an example:
 ```
 let g:swoopHighlight = ["hi! link SwoopBufferLineHi Warning", "hi! link SwoopPatternHi Error"]
 ```